schranz-search/schranz-search/docs/getting_started/index.rst

             volumes:
               meilisearch-data:

-        To start the search engine run the following command:
+        To start the search service run the following command:

         .. code-block:: bash